rabiulcste/rabiulcste.github.io/_includes/pages/about.md

-I am a research intern at [Mila, Quebec AI Institute](https://mila.quebec/en/).
-I am affiliated with MAIR lab, supervised by professor [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/).
-I completed my masters at [University of Saskatchewan](https://www.cs.usask.ca/).
-During that period, I also worked at [SocialAI.Studio](https://www.socialai.studio/home) at Singapore University of Technology and Design supervised by professor [Roy Ka-Wei Lee](https://info.roylee.sg/).
-Prior to moving to Canada, I was a software engineer at a Nordic [startup](https://www.goava.com/sv/) with 2 years of experience in Python, Pytorch, NoSQL, microservices, and AWS.
-I completed my bachelor's in Computer Science at [Noakhali Science and Technology Universiy](https://nstu.edu.bd/).
+I am a research intern at MAIR lab, [Mila, Quebec AI Institute](https://mila.quebec/en/) supervised by [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/).
+Before that, I did my masters in CS at [University of Saskatchewan](https://www.cs.usask.ca/) while being part of  [SocialAI.Studio](https://www.socialai.studio/home) at Singapore University of Technology and Design with [Roy Ka-Wei Lee](https://info.roylee.sg/).
+Prior to moving to Canada, I was a software engineer at a Nordic [startup](https://www.goava.com/sv/) for 2 years and my undergrad in CS at [Noakhali Science and Technology University](https://nstu.edu.bd/).

 ^Check archived talks from NLPDhaka [here](http://nlpdhaka.com/).